ptrk8/usyd-2019-ai-competition/README.md

 ## Install

+Before running the below, please ensure that you have downloaded our models from this [link](https://cloudstor.aarnet.edu.au/plus/s/RCeASfmeCIGXTZg).
+Please save these individual models (.h5 files) into a folder called `/ensembles` in this very directory.

 To run our ensemble, simply run the `predict.py` file as shown below.
 The submission file will be output in the directory this github repo is saved down to.

 ```bash